vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/1-foundations.md

 An LLM has three things we can squeeze down, each with its own risk/reward:

 ### 1. Weight Quantization (The Easy One)
-The model's learned parameters—billions of numbers that encode everything the model knows.
-These are static, predictable, and *love* being quantized.
+Weights are the model's learned parameters—billions of numbers that encode everything the model knows stored on disk/VRAM.
+Fixed at inference time, predictable, and usually quantize well.

 - **Most common and safest** approach
 - Do it once, save forever
 - Example: W8A16 means 8-bit weights, 16-bit activations

 ### 2. Activation Quantization (The Tricky One)
-The values that flow through the model during inference.
-They're dynamic, unpredictable, and occasionally throw tantrums (outliers).
+activations are the intermediate values produced while processing your prompt/tokens.
+Dynamic, input-dependent, and can spike with outliers.
+So they’re more sensitive to quantization.

 - **More challenging**—activations can spike unexpectedly
 - Requires calibration data to get right
 - Example: W8A8 means both weights AND activations are quantized

 ### 3. KV Cache Quantization (The Memory Hog)
 When students write essays or ask follow-up questions, the model stores attention state.
+Attention is the mechanism that lets the model “look back” at earlier tokens to decide what matters for the next token.
 For long conversations, this cache can eat more memory than the model itself.

 - Particularly useful for chatbots (like Canopy!)
 - Reduces memory for long conversations